A developers guide to JSON parsing in kdb+

 ,"b4a566eb-2529-5cf4-1327-857e3d73653e"

-The type of this null is determined by the type of the first key within the dictionary.
+Notice that when a key is missing from a dictionary, kdb+ returns a null value.
+The type of this null is determined by the first key type within the dictionary.

 //Many different nulls are returned